 (13 lb 5 oz)

 |Islabikes||Cnoc 14 Large||3+||6.3 kg|

 |Prevelo||Alpha One||3-4.5||6.5 kg, or 6.1 kg with freewheel kit|

 |Cleary||Gecko 12"||2.5+||6.8 kg with freewheel; 7.7 kg with coaster|

 (15 lb with freewheel; 17 lb with coaster)

-*Please note: Islabikes.com is closing their doors some time this year and currently (as of early October, 2018) their stock is on sale.
-Islabikes is not going out of business but rather is shifting their focus back to their home market of the UK, as well as Europe.
+*Please note: Islabikes.com has closed their American office in Portland as of the end of 2018.
+Islabikes is not going out of business but decided to shift their focus back to their home market of the UK and expand more into Europe.